mle0108/RenjieZhao.github.io/_pages/about.md

 News:
 ======
-* I am looking for self-motivated students on research projects in wireless networking and mobile computing.
-Please check my past papers to get a general understanding of my research style.
-A new page of "Notes to the Prospective Students" will be release soon.
 * I plan to fly to China and visit some universities in Oct/Nov this year.
 Feel free to contact me if you want to talk to me in person.
 * 08/2023.
 Organized M-Cube User Workshop.
 Check [M-Cube website](http://m3.ucsd.edu/sdr/) for updates.
 * 08/2023.
 Officially graduated and start as an assistant professor at JHU.